Abdullah-Akmal/-Evaluating-Educational-Infrastructure-in-Pakistan-Using-Excel-/README.md

-# -Evaluating-Educational-Infrastructure-in-Pakistan-Using-Excel-
+# Evaluating-Educational-Infrastructure-in-Pakistan-Using-Excel-

-This Excel project delivers a comprehensive data analysis solution for the Ministry of Education, Pakistan.
-It focuses on enrollment distribution, school functionality, urban-rural disparity, medium of instruction, and infrastructure gaps across various districts.
-The insights aim to support data-driven policy reforms for improving school conditions, equity, and educational outcomes nationwide.
+## Problem Statement
+Pakistan’s education system faces significant disparities in enrollment, infrastructure, and resource allocation across districts, especially between urban and rural areas.
+Policymakers often lack access to granular, data-driven insights that highlight these gaps.
+This project addresses the need for a comprehensive analysis of school-level data from the National School Survey to identify patterns in gender-wise enrollment, infrastructure availability (toilets, electricity, boundary walls, water, security), and operational characteristics such as shifts and medium of instruction.
+By leveraging Microsoft Excel for data cleaning, analysis, and dashboarding, the project provides actionable insights to support equitable, informed policy decisions aimed at improving access to quality education nationwide.

 ---